masak/workshop/anemic.md

-Anemic APIs have problems expressing the users wishes effectively.
-It's not that you can't *do* everything &mdash; you can &mdash; it's just that what should be powerful, swiping workflows instead feel like sucking your workload through a very thin straw.
+Anemic APIs have problems expressing the user's wishes effectively.
+It's not that you can't *do* everything &mdash; you can &mdash; it's just that what should be powerful, swiping workflows instead feel like drinking your results through a very thin straw.
 The "bandwidth" of the API somehow isn't enough for the complexity of the domain.

 This is far too common, unfortunately.

-People tend to describe this as application builders thinking of their applications as big HTML forms or (poor-man's) Excel spreadsheets, where the only operation is "update".
+People tend to describe this as application builders thinking of their applications as big HTML forms or (poor-man's) Excel spreadsheets, where the only operation is "update field".

 Whereas what you *can* do is "focus on the verbs".
 What verbs are natural when interacting with your API?
 Try different ones &mdash; which one works best?

 Verbs carry *intent*, often not just about what you're updating but also *how* and *why* you're updating.
 They're often a step up from just "update".

+Go out on the web and find a list of the 100 or 500 most common verbs in the English language.
+Come on, do it.
+Read through the list.
+Think what amazing APIs we could build with those verbs.

 Lately, I've come to think about these APIs as not just anemic, but *amnesiac*, too.
 The API doesn't remember where you were and what you did five seconds ago.